masashitanimura/2.0/pages/api/startWebRTC.md

 - data – The data to parse.
   - configId - The configuration ID for this command
-  - ers -
+  - ers - The name of the ERS
   - ersOverSsl - The configuration of the SSL
   - ersip – The IP address of the ERS
-  - ersport – The port of the ERS
+  - ersport – The port of the ERS where it listens to
-  - keepAlive - If keepAlive is set to true, EMS will reconnect to ERS in the event that it gets disconnected
+  - keepAlive - If `keepAlive` is set to true, EMS will reconnect to ERS in the event that it gets disconnected
-  - name - ??
+  - name - The name of the application using the ERS
-  - operationType – The type of operation
+  - operationType – The type of operation, for internal use only
   - roomId – The room identifier
   - sslCert - The SSL certificate
   - sslKey - The SSL key certificate
-  - token - ??
+  - token - The security token used within ERS
 - description – Describes the result of parsing/executing the command
 - status – **SUCCESS** if the command was parsed and executed successfully, **FAIL** if not.